The mod-$p$ homology of the classifying spaces of certain gauge groups: Introduction

 \section{Introduction}

-Let $G$ be a simply-connected, simple compact Lie group.
-Principal $G$-bundles over $S^{4}$ are classified by the value of the second Chern class, which can be any integer.
-Let \(\namedright{P_{k}}{}{S^{4}}\) represent the equivalence class of principal $G$-bundles with second Chern class equal to $k$.
-The \emph{gauge group} of $P_{k}$ is the group of $G$-equivariant automorphisms of~$P_{k}$ which fix $S^{4}$; we denote this group by \gk.
-The classifying space of \gk\ is denoted by $B\gk$.
+Let $G$ be a Lie group and $P\to X$ be a principal $G$-bundle over a manifold $X$.
+Automorphisms of $P$ are by definition $G$-equivariant self-maps of $P$ covering the identity map of $X$.
+The topological group of automorphisms of $P$ is called the \emph{gauge group} of $P$; we denote this group by $\g(P)$.
+The classifying space of $\g(P)$ is denoted by $B\g(P)$.

 Gauge groups are fundamental in modern physics and geometry.
-The topology of gauge groups and their classifying spaces has proved to be of immense value in studying diffeomorphism structures on $4$-manifolds~\cite{D}, Yang-Mills theory~\cite{AJ}, and invariants of $3$-manifolds~\cite{F}.
-An important problem is to calculate the mod-$p$ homology of $B\gk$ for a prime $p$, as this would give rise to characteristic classes that could be used in geometric and physical contexts.
-When $G=SU(2)$ the mod-$2$ cohomology of $B\gk$ was determined by Masbaum~\cite{M} but the mod-$p$ homology or cohomology for odd primes has proved to be elusive.
-Regarding $SU(2)$ as $Sp(1)$, Choi~\cite{C} has some partial results.
-Practically nothing was known to this point for $G\neq SU(2)$.
+Since the classifying space $B\g(P)$ is homotopy equivalent to the moduli space of connections on $P$ as in \cite{AB}, the topology of gauge groups over $4$-manifolds and their classifying spaces has proved to be of immense value in studying diffeomorphism structures on $4$-manifolds \cite{D}, Yang-Mills theory \cite{AJ}, and invariants of $3$-manifolds \cite{F}.
+An important problem is to calculate the mod-$p$ homology of $B\g(P)$ for a prime $p$ when the base space $X$ of $P$ is a closed $4$-manifold, as this would give rise to characteristic classes that could be used in geometric and physical contexts.
+A certain subring of the mod-$2$ cohomology of $B\g(P)$ was studied by Masbaum \cite{Ma} when $G=SU(2)$ and $X$ is a simply-connected closed $4$-manifold, and Choi \cite{C} has some partial results on the mod-$2$ homology for $G=Sp(n)$ and $X=S^4$.
+However, there is no complete calculation of the mod-$2$ homology or cohomology of $B\g(P)$ when $X$ is a closed $4$-manifold.
+As for the mod-$p$ homology or cohomology for odd primes, practically nothing was known to this point.

+Let $G$ be a compact connected simple Lie group.
+In this paper we calculate the mod-$p$ homology of the classifying spaces of gauge groups of principal $G$-bundles over $S^4$ under a certain condition on the prime $p$.
+To state our results, we need some notation.
+Principal $G$-bundles over $S^{4}$ are classified by $\pi_3(G)$, where $\pi_3(G)\cong\Z$ since $G$ is simple.
+Let $\g_k$ denote the gauge group of a principal $G$-bundle over $S^4$ corresponding to $k\in\Z\cong\pi_3(G)$.
+Let $\map_{k}(S^{4},BG)$ be the component of the space of continuous (not necessarily pointed) maps from $S^{4}$ to $BG$ which are of degree $k$, and similarly define $\map^*_{k}(S^{4},BG)$ with respect to pointed maps.
+There is a fibration